 Graphic designers are similar to content writers, as they create unique images and graphics for businesses to use on their websites.
 Like content writers, graphic designers are usually paid per project.
 If you have strong graphic design skills, you may be able to find work as a freelance graphic designer online.

-Job Requirements: These jobs usually require you to have strong creative skills related to the work you are doing.
-Communication and time management skills are also very important for freelancers to have in order to maximize their profits.
+Job requirements: These jobs usually require you to have strong creative skills related to the work you are doing.
+Communication and time management skills are also very important for freelancers to have to maximize their profits.

 5. Online tutor

 Primary duties: One of the best-paying jobs a teen can do online is to become an online tutor.
 While online tutoring is usually reserved for older students, there are certain platforms where teens can tutor their peers for a worthwhile fee.
 You may be able to provide online peer tutoring for a subject or course you have mastered or for teaching language skills to foreign, non-native speakers.
 Each online tutoring session usually lasts about half an hour.

 Job requirements: Online tutoring jobs often require teens to prove their mastery of the subject or course by passing a test.
 Certain platforms may also require the tutor to be at least 18 years old and/or complete several training sessions before they can begin working with other students.
 Most platforms require tutors to have a web camera, as sessions are usually conducted via video conferencing.